Battle of Pensacola (1861)

-The Battle of Pensacola, or siege of Pensacola Bay, was a 15-month battle between the Confederate States of America troops occupying 2 forts on Pensacola Bay and the Union fleet under Harvey Brown.
-The Confederates retained control of the city for a short time afterwards, but Fort McRee and the Pensacola Navy Yard were destroyed.
+The Battle of Pensacola was a 15-month armed struggle for Pensacola, Florida that began before the outbreak of the American Civil War.
+Confederate forces took control of the port city on the Gulf of Mexico while U.S. forces retained a foothold on nearby Santa Rosa Island.
+In May 1862 Confederate troops evacuated and the U.S. occupied the city.

 Background

 After Abraham Lincoln was elected President, but before he took office, southern states began seceding from the United States, led by South Carolina on December 20, 1860.
 Around midnight of January 8, 1861, the small garrison of Fort Barrancas repelled a group of local men intent on taking the fort.
 Some historians suggest that these were the first shots fired by United States forces in the Civil War.

 On January 10, 1861, the day Florida seceded from the Union, the garrison evacuated Fort Barrancas to the dilapidated but more defensible Fort Pickens.

 Siege of Pensacola

 Over the next several months, both sides built new cannon batteries and brought in more personnel.
 The opposing forces engaged in cannon duels many times but with little effect.
 Near the end of the year, manning stood at about 10,000 men on the Confederate side opposed by 2,000 Union soldiers around Fort Pickens.